 - Expenses for a medically necessary mastectomy, including reconstruction of the affected breast(s).
 Covered expenses also include surgery and reconstruction of an unaffected breast to produce a symmetrical appearance.
 Coverage is also provided for any physical complications in all stages of the mastectomy (including lymphedemas), and for prosthetics.
 Tattooing of skin may be considered medically necessary when done as part of a medically necessary therapeutic process and performed by a medical provider (i.e. part of reconstructive breast surgery or radiation therapy).
 Also included are post-discharge contracted physician office and home visits to monitor the condition of the patient after discharge.
 Limitation of two mastectomy bras per plan year due to a mastectomy.
 Pre-certification is required for this benefit. - Diabetes self-management training means instruction in an outpatient setting which enables a diabetic patient to understand the diabetic management process.
 This coverage is for contracted physician-prescribed medically appropriate and necessary equipment, supplies and self-management training used in the management and treatment of an enrollee with gestational, type I or type II diabetes. - Treatment of varicose veins including but not limited to vein stripping, radiofrequency or laser ablation and sclerotherapy if deemed medically necessary. - Custom made shoes (diabetic shoes); no more than one pair every five plan years.
-Individual must have been diagnosed with diabetes for coverage to apply. - Contraceptive expenses include the following:
+Individual must have been diagnosed with diabetes for coverage to apply. - Contraceptive expenses include the following: - o Oral - o Diaphragm, Lea's Shield, Cervical Cap - o Patch: Ortho Evra - o Depo-Provera injection - o Implant: Norplant and Etonogestrel IUD

-- 1. Oral

-- 2. Diaphragm, Lea's Shield, Cervical Cap

-- 3. Patch: Ortho Evra

-- 4. Depo-Provera injection

-- 5. Implant: Norplant and Etonogestrel IUD

 - Compression hose are covered as non-surgical treatment of varicose veins.
 A diagnosis of varicose veins is required for this benefit, and this is limited to two pair per plan year.
-In addition, compression hose are covered after a surgical procedure and no longer than six months after the procedure with a limit of two per covered period.
+In addition, compression hose are covered after a surgical procedure, no longer than six months after the procedure, with a limit of two per covered period.

 - Jobst or Gradient stockings are covered with a diagnosis of lymphedema or varicose veins when deemed medically necessary.

 - Cochlear implants will be covered under the regular medical plan, not the Hearing Aid benefit, when deemed medically necessary.

-- Nutritional Counseling/Dietitian will include nutritional evaluation and counseling as medically necessary for the management of any medical condition for which appropriate diet and eating habits are essential to the overall treatment program when prescribed by a physician and provided by a licensed health care professional (e.g., a registered/clinical dietitian).
+- Nutritional counseling/dietitian will include nutritional evaluation and counseling as medically necessary for the management of any medical condition for which appropriate diet and eating habits are essential to the overall treatment program.
+These services must be prescribed by a physician and provided by a licensed health care professional (e.g., a registered/clinical dietitian).
 A letter of medical necessity from the prescribing physician is required.
 Coverage shall be limited to one nutritional counseling session per primary medical condition per lifetime not to exceed 10 classes per session.
 Conditions for which nutritional evaluation and counseling may be considered medically necessary include, but are not limited to the following:

+- Anorexia Nervosa/Bulimia

+- o Celiac Disease

-Anorexia Nervosa/Bulimia Celiac Disease Cardiovascular Disease
+- Cardiovascular Disease

+- Crohn's Disease

+- Hyperlipidemia

-Crohn's Disease Hyperlipidemia Liver Disease
+- o Liver Disease

+- Malabsorption Syndrome

-Malabsorption Syndrome Metabolic Syndrome Multiple or Severe Food Allergies
+- o Metabolic Syndrome

+- Multiple or severe food allergies

+- Nutritional deficiencies

-Nutritional Deficiencies Gastric Bypass/Lap Band Renal Failure Ulcerative Colitis Cancer High Cholesterol
+- o Gastric Bypass/Lap Band

+- Renal failure

+- Ulcerative Colitis

+- Cancer

+- High cholesterol

+- High blood pressure

+- o Diabetes & pre diabetes

+- o Autism